paidem/guacozy/docs/installation/running-in-production.md

 In productions you may want other ports and disable HTTP altogether because of security concerns

 ### Disable HTTP port
-Cliboard reading is available only on HTTPS ports when using host other than localhost, so if you want to use clipboard sync feature, you will need to access via HTTPS
+Clipboard reading is available only on HTTPS ports when using host other than localhost, so if you want to use clipboard sync feature, you will need to access via HTTPS

 ### Change DJANGO_SECRET_KEY